-It also takes a lot of energy—as well as a little vulnerability—to build the relationship, grow a family, and plan for a long life together.
+It also takes a lot of energy—as well as a little vulnerability—to build a relationship, grow a family, and plan for a long life together.

 Truth be told, it takes an investment of money, too.
 So, when things start to fall apart, the price everyone in the family pays is high.

 Since divorces cost so much money, energy, time, and the certainty that everything will be alright, the best you can do is to ensure some aspects of the process don’t add to the pain.
 One area in which this is possible is where the property is concerned.